Czirion/MAGs-workflow/index.md

 FILE1=$1 # Forward reads, a fastq.gz file
 FILE2=$2 # Reverse reads, a fastq.gz file
-prefix=$3 # Sample ID, it will be appended to the beginning of the files root=$(pwd) # Your working directory must be the one where you have the required files and wherer the outputs will be created
+prefix=$3 # Sample ID, it will be appended to the beginning of the files root=$(pwd) # Your working directory must be the one where you have the required files and where the outputs will be created
 sign='$'

 cat > runMetaspades_${prefix}.sh <<EOF